CommodoreOS/PCUAE/README.md

 TIPS
 =====

-If you want to go back to PCUAE Mode at any time and for some reason it don't change Modes then use the Quick Shortcut back to PCUAE Mode, its Menu+Left Triangle Button or on THEA500 Mini - Menu+B(Blue) buttons or on THEC64 Mini/C64.VIC20/A500 Mini keys CTRL+F2.
+If you want to go back to PCUAE Mode at any time and for some reason it don't change Modes then use the Quick Shortcut back to PCUAE Mode, its Menu+Left Triangle Button or on THEA500 Mini - Menu+B(Blue) buttons or on THEC64 Mini/THEC64/THEVIC20/THEA500 Mini keyboard - CTRL+F3.

 You can remove PCUAE_THEC64 or PCUAE_THEA500 folders depending on what machine you want to use PCUAE on, if you want to run PCUAE only on THEC64 then delete the PCUAE_THEA500 folder, if you want to run PCUAE on THEA500 only then delete the PCUAE_THEC64 and Games Folders, the Games folder is for THEC64 Caousel only.